courtois-neuromod/cneuromod_docs/source/DATASETS.md

 ## Friends

 This dataset contains functional data acquired while showing participants episodes of the Friends TV show in English.
-It includes seasons 1 to 5 for all subjects.
+It includes seasons 1-6 for all subjects, except `sub-04` who only completed seasons 1-4 (and a few segments of season 5).
 Each episode is cut in two segments (a/b) to allow more flexible scanning and give participants opportunities for breaks.
 There is a small overlap between the segments to allow participants to catch up with the storyline.
 The task BIDS entity identifies the season, episode and segments (a/b) as such `task-s<eason>e<pisode>[ab]`.

 :::{important}
 A mistake happened when ripping the first season, causing `s01e01` and `s01e06` to be swapped in name and order of presentation.
 Files were renamed afterward to match external data such as annotations.
 However the order of presentation remains, slightly disrupting the storyline presented to the participant.